Newsletter

 - Cycling on a Sidewalk in the Netherlands – Cycling is a big deal in the Netherlands.
 The nonprofit organization Dutch Cycling Embassy claims that there are around 21,750 miles of dedicated cycle paths in the country, while an official report from the Netherlands Institute for Transport Policy Analysis estimated there were 23.9 million bikes for a population of just 18 million.

 Cycling is a way of life, and the Dutch authorities have done much to encourage the population to ditch their cars for short journeys by installing dedicated cycle lanes, offering financial incentives for cyclists, and even designating fietsstraaten, “bicycle streets” where the car is the guest.
-You should be aware that you can be fined about $88 penalty for cycling in a pedestrian area such as a sidewalk and $53 for not having a working bell.

 Did you know?